 10-G. Interpretation

 In their interpretation and application, the provisions of this Zoning Law shall be held to be minimum requirements adopted for the promotion of the public health, safety, and the general welfare.
-Whenever the requirements of this Zoning Law are inconsistent with the requirement of any other lawfully adopted rules, regulations, ordinances or local laws, the more restrictive provisions, or those imposing the higher standards, shall govern.
+Whenever the requirements of this Zoning Law are inconsistent with the requirement of any other lawfully adopted rules, regulations, or local laws, the more restrictive provisions, or those imposing the higher standards, shall govern.
 In this Zoning Law, guidelines are recommended practices and are preceded by “should” while standards are required and are preceded by “shall”.

 10-H. Hudson River Valley Greenway Program